 If you develop an arthritic knee, you will eventually come under the care of an orthopaedic surgeon.
 Every arthritic knee is unique; therefore, treatment options selected by you and your orthopedist may vary somewhat from what I have presented.

-Jon Thatcher, MD, is a board-certified orthopaedic surgeon with Southern Vermont Orthopaedic & Sports Medicine.
+Jon Thatcher, MD is a board-certified orthopaedic surgeon at BMH Orthopaedics & Sports Medicine, a department of Brattleboro Memorial Hospital.